 To be eligible for a semester off campus you must have sophomore status; be in good academic, behavioral, and financial standing; and you must go through a two-part application process consisting of a Dordt pre-application and an application to the program you hope to attend.

-The pre-application determines your academic, behavioral, and financial eligibility for an off-campus semester program.
-Contact Alexis Kreun from the off-campus office to begin the pre-application process.
+The internal approval process determines your academic, behavioral, and financial eligibility for an off-campus semester program.
+Contact Alexis Kreun from the off-campus office to begin the internal approval process.
 You will need to complete and submit the following:

 - Internal Approval (Pre-application) form